Lawrence, Massachusetts: Lebanese ("Syrians")

 Lawrence residents frequently referred to their Arabic-speaking Middle Eastern community as "Syrian".
-In fact, most so-called Syrians in Lawrence were from present-day Lebanon and were largely Maronite Christian.
+Most so-called Syrians in Lawrence were from present-day Lebanon and were largely Maronite Christian.
 Lebanese and Syrians mostly settled in the neighborhoods of North Lawrence such as Tower Hill along with Prospect Hill.
 Lebanese immigrants organized St. Anthony's Maronite Church in 1903 on the corner of Lebanon Street and Lawrence Street, and St. Joseph's Melkite Greek-Catholic Church, as well as St. George's Antiochian Orthodox Church.
+Another influx of Lebanese occurred during the Lebanese Civil War which took place from 1975 to 1990.
+Due to the war, hundreds of thousands of Lebanese immigrants came to the United States and some settled in various Massachusetts communities, including but not limited to Lawrence, Methuen, Boston, and Worcester.

 Jews

 Jewish merchants became increasingly numerous in Lawrence and specialized in dry goods and retail shops.
 The fanciest men's clothing store in Lawrence, Kap's, established in 1902 and closed in the early 1990s, was founded by Elias Kapelson, born in Lithuania.
-Jacob Sandler arrived Lawrence in June, 1891 (1906, his two brothers (Isaac and Sundel arrived), and 3 other brothers also arrived in early 1900's.
-Jacob opened a shoe business at 434 Broadway, and earned enough income to purchase the property at 256–258 Essex St starting Sandler's Department Store, and it later became Sandler's Luggage which continued under his son, Simon Sandler and later his grandson, Robert Sandler until 1978.
-In the 1880s, the first Jewish arrivals established a community around Common, Valley, Concord and Lowell streets.
+Jacob Sandler arrived in Lawrence in June 1891 (1906, his two brothers (Isaac and Sundel arrived), and 3 other brothers also arrived in the early 1900s.
+Jacob opened a shoe business at 434 Broadway and earned enough income to purchase the property at 256–258 Essex St starting Sandler's Department Store, it later became Sandler's Luggage which continued under his son, Simon Sandler, and later his grandson, Robert Sandler until 1978.
+In the 1880s, the first Jewish arrivals established a community around Common, Valley, Concord, and Lowell streets.
 As of 1922, there were at least two noteworthy congregations, both on Concord Street: Congregation of Sons of Israel (Jewish), organized October 3, 1894.
-Synagogue on Concord street, built in 1913; and Congregation of Anshea Sfard (Jewish), organized April 6, 1900.
-Synagogue on Concord street built in the autumn of 1907.
+Synagogue on Concord Street built in 1913; and Congregation of Anshea Sfard (Jewish), organized on April 6, 1900.
+The synagogue on Concord Street was built in the autumn of 1907.
 In the 1920s, the Jews of Lawrence began congregating further up Tower Hill, where they erected two synagogues on Lowell Street above Milton Street, as well as a Jewish Community Center on nearby Haverhill Street.
 All three institutions had closed their doors by 1990 as the remaining elderly members of the community died out or moved away.